pathak-ashutosh/plant-seeds-classification/README.md

 * Open the data folder and make two more folders - 'train' and 'test'.
 * Download the dataset from [here](https://www.kaggle.com/c/plant-seedlings-classification/data).
 * Extract both train.zip and test.zip into their respective folders which we made above.
-* Download the resnet-50 model along with it's symbols file from [here](http://data.mxnet.io/mxnet/models/imagenet-11k-place365-ch/) (this can work with any model, but you'll have to change some things in the .ipynb notebook).
+* Download the resnet-50 model along with it's symbols file from [here](http://data.mxnet.io/mxnet/models/imagenet-11k-place365-ch/) (this can work with any model, not just resnet, but you'll have to change some things in the jupyter notebook accordingly).
 * Save the model in 'plant-seeds-classification' folder.

 ### Packages required: